oracle/odpi/doc/src/functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **obj** [IN] -- the object from which the first index is to be retrieved.
-    If the reference is NULL or invalid an error is returned.
-Likewise, if the object does not refer to a collection an error is returned.
+    If the reference is NULL or invalid, an error is returned.
+Likewise, if the object does not refer to a collection, an error is returned.

     **index** [OUT] -- a pointer to the first index used in the collection, which will be populated when the function completes successfully.